teenababu7/CucumberJS-Selenium/README.md

 # Getting started: Cucumber-js with Selenium webdriver
-mylearning is a github repository which automates a webbrowser using **CucumberJS with Selenium webdriver**
+This git hub repository aims at automating a webbrowser using **Cucumber.js with Selenium webdriver**

 Let's walk through getting setup,